 Build teams because you need to tap the talents and skills of others to be successful.

 You need to enlist others to your vision and mission.
-Teams will multiply your results for minimum of efforts.
+Teams will multiply your results for a minimum of effort.

 Do you have nonteam players?